- November 11, 2024

 Whereas: The Supreme Court has consistently held that government-granted franchises are privileges, not vested rights, and can therefore be amended, altered, or revoked by law;

-Whereas: The state has a primary duty to ensure national security, maintain public order, uphold the law, protect citizens' safety, and preserve social morality;
+Whereas: The state has a primary duty to ensure national security, maintain public order, uphold the law, protect citizens' safety, and preserve social morality;,

 Whereas: Article 17, Chapter 7 of the Constitution grants the President control over all executive departments, bureaus, and offices to ensure the faithful execution of the laws;